TritonDataCenter/node-verror/README.md

 a non-null value.
 This essentially determines whether `err` has any cause in its cause chain that has name `name`.

+### `VError.errorFromList(errors)`

+Given an array of Error objects (possibly empty), return a single error representing the whole collection of errors.
+If the list has:

+* 0 elements, returns `null`
+* 1 element, returns the sole error
+* more than 1 element, returns a MultiError referencing the whole list

+This is useful for cases where an operation may produce any number of errors, and you ultimately want to implement the usual `callback(err)` pattern.
+You can accumulate the errors in an array and then invoke `callback(VError.errorFromList(errors))` when the operation is complete.

+### `VError.errorForEach(err, func)`

+Convenience function for iterating an error that may itself be a MultiError.

+In all cases, `err` must be an Error.
+If `err` is a MultiError, then `func` is invoked as `func(errorN)` for each of the underlying errors of the MultiError.
+If `err` is any other kind of error, `func` is invoked once as `func(err)`.
+In all cases, `func` is invoked synchronously.

+This is useful for cases where an operation may produce any number of warnings that may be encapsulated with a MultiError -- but may not be.

+This function does not iterate an error's cause chain.

 ## Examples